whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <img src="/images/HerShaveCoFirstBoxSpicedAppleSoap2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>The consistency of this soap is slightly creamy and has a bit of a whipped texture as well.
 I also like the fact that because of its texture and the tube that it came in, you can directly swirl the shaving brush into the jar.
-No need for a separate mug like other shaving soaps require.
+No need for a separate mug like other wet shaving soaps require.
 When I used it, the shaving brush picked up the product with ease and it lathered up well when I brushed it onto my skin.
 What a great soap to include!</p>

 <br>